esinclair/planning-center-wp/readme.md

 1. Upload the plugin files to the `/wp-content/plugins/planning-center-wp` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress
-1. Use the Planning Center WP settings screen to configure the plugin
+1. Use the Planning Center Events settings screen to configure the plugin
 1. Enter your Planning Center app id and secret
 1. Add a shortcode to the post, page, or widget where you want to display your data